sorbet/sorbet/docs/internals.md

 ### DSL

-The DSL pass is sort of like a domain-specific desugar pass.
+The Rewriter pass is sort of like a domain-specific desugar pass.
 It takes [`ast::Expression`]s and rewrites specific Ruby DSLs and metaprogramming into code that Sorbet can analyze.
 DSL in this context can have a broad meaning.
 Some examples of DSLs that are rewritten by this pass: